 You are taught by researchers and academics with both practical experience and professional links in the sector.
 A programme of visiting speakers also aims to engage students in real-world challenges and issues.

-It is expected that all students will have the opportunity to gain some work experience during the final year of their degree.
+Career development is emphasised throughout the degree.
+It is expected that all students will have the opportunity to gain some work experience throughout the course of their degree.
 The course puts a high value on career planning and career development throughout all levels of study.

 How You Study

 Learning methods will consist of lectures, seminars, workshops, tutorials, visits and directed independent study.
 These sessions will include a range of learning experiences including didactic input, student interaction and role-play, videos, pod-casts discussions and debates.